slinksoft/cplusplusinheritanceconcept/README.md

 # inheritanceconcept
-C++ inheritance and polymorphism concept
+Basic C++ inheritance and polymorphism concept using types of apples as object references.